-As can be seen from the above statistics, the traffic volume and peak hour traffic has remained relatively stable over the last nine years even though there has been an exponential growth in registered vehicles in Perth over the same period.
-The traffic volume is well within the streets classification and the recorded speed, at which 85% of vehicles travel at, or below, (which indicates the speed environment of a road) is well below the posted speed limit.
+As can be seen from the above statistics, the traffic volume and peak hour traffic has remained relatively stable over the last nine years even though there has been a large increase in the number of registered vehicles in Perth over this period.
+The current traffic volume is well within the streets classification and the recorded speed, at which 85% of vehicles travel at, or below, (which indicates the speed environment of a road) is well below the posted speed limit.